 - Vendor management beyond software

-- How to get the most out of your vendor management system
+- How to get the most out of vendor management

 At its core, the vendor management process is simply the act of viewing and controlling the products, supplies, and services you purchase to operate your business.
 A top-notch vendor management program will effectively allow you to: